bsdlabs/community/guidelines.md

 * **CONVERSE AND QUESTION**: Elicit community feedback, e.g. run polls with questions relevant to the community.
 * **AMPLIFY**: Highlight fun, new, unique and/or specific ways people can contribute to the FreeBSD Project.

-### Staying Informed & Up-to-date
+## Staying Informed & Up-to-date

   * Review and watch FreeBSDHelp mentions and notification history.
   * Review and watch `freebsd` mentions.
     Setup a saved search: [freebsd lang:en](https://twitter.com/search?q=freebsd+lang%3Aen&f=live).
 Include other languages if you can communicate in that language.
   * Subscribe to and review [dev-commits-src-main mailing list](https://lists.freebsd.org/archives/dev-commits-src-main/).
 Every commit for FreeBSD base (src) gets listed here.
 Note: Ports is not listed here because it is high-volume, but can be subscribed to on the [dev-commits-ports-main mailing list](https://lists.freebsd.org/archives/dev-commits-ports-main/).
   * Review and watch the FreeBSDHelp [Open Source Projects](https://twitter.com/i/lists/1340730882705874944) list.
   * Review and watch the FreeBSDHelp [FreeBSD People](https://twitter.com/i/lists/81179014) list.

- * Share and remind people about community events, conferences, meetings, upcoming stuff.

-### Ideas & Specific Examples
+## Ideas & Specific Examples

 The best reference for examples and ideas is, including all of those mentioned below, is [@FreeBSDHelp's Tweet History](https://twitter.com/freebsdhelp)